mobifu1/birds_ai_sound_classifier/README.md

 # Birds AI Sound Classifier

 Welcome to the Birds AI Sound Classifier project.
 This software is specifically designed to create a permanent monitoring station for year-round bird detection.
-It runs seamlessly on a standard Windows 11 PC using Python.
+It runs seamlessly on a standard Windows 11 PC using Python and the wonderful voice clarity onboard chip.
 While a Wi-Fi connection is recommended for full functionality, the system can also operate in a standalone mode.
 This flexibility allows you to set up your bird monitoring station exactly where you need it.

 At its core, the software captures environmental audio using either a built-in onboard microphone or an external USB microphone.
 The captured audio processing is powered by the advanced BirdNet AI model.
 This robust artificial intelligence ensures high accuracy in recognizing a wide variety of bird species from their distinct calls.